About

 Research

 I am primarily a psycholinguist.
-My main research interest is strategic encoding and retrieval in sentence processing.
-My most recent project lied at the intersection of ambiguity resolution and pronoun resolution in which I investigated the processing mechanisms of pronominal ambiguity.
-I am interested in the boundaries among ambiguity advantage, disadvantage, and underspecification.
-My advisor is Matt Wagers.
+My main research interest is how human process dependencies in languages, such as filler-gap dependency, subject-verb agreement, etc. My QP1 project lied at the intersection of ambiguity resolution and pronoun resolution in which I investigated the boundaries among ambiguity advantage, disadvantage, and underspecification through the lens of pronominal ambiguity.
+My primary advisor is Matt Wagers.

 I am also interested in cognitive modeling and computational linguistics.
-More recently, I've been modeling with the Transient-Binding Model (Keshev et al., 2025) on item representation in memory, collaborating with Matthew Kogan.
+I've worked with the Transient-Binding Model (Keshev et al., 2025) on item representation in memory, collaborating with Matthew Kogan.
 Meanwhile, I'm also starting to pursue research in NLP interpretability.
+Right now I'm working on how filler-gap dependency is represented in Transformers, advised by Pranav Anand.

 Publications